Morenus77/SmartHome-Tricks/Proxmox-Sinology backup sensor/README.md

 # Step 2: Install and configure a MQTT Broker
 MQTT is the most commonly used messaging protocol for the Internet of Things (IoT); It operates on a publish-subscribe model where devices (clients) communicate by publishing messages to specific `topics` or subscribing to receive messages from them.
 A central `broker` manages message routing, ensuring published data is delivered only to clients subscribed to the relevant topics.
 Since we will use MQTT to publish last backup date to Home Assistant, you need a `MQTT broker` (such as Mosquitto) already up&running.
-If not, you could install and configure Eclipse Mosquitto as a standalone service in a Proxmox LCX (again you can use the helper script provided by <a href="https://community-scripts.github.io/ProxmoxVE">Community-Scripts</a>) or directly from Home Assistant via the official Add-On.
+If not, you could install and configure Eclipse Mosquitto as a standalone service in a Proxmox LXC (again you can use the helper script provided by <a href="https://community-scripts.github.io/ProxmoxVE">Community-Scripts</a>) or directly from Home Assistant via the official Add-On.
 Once installed, take note of the `mqtt_broker_address` and port (usually `1883`), and of the choosen `username` and `password`.
 <br/><br/><br/><br/>

 # Step 3: Install and configure Node-RED
 Node-RED is a flow-based development tool for wiring together hardware devices, APIs, and online services using a browser-based visual editor.
 It enables users to create and deploy automation workflows with ease, leveraging a wide range of built-in nodes and community-contributed extensions.
 It allows users to write complex automation with ease.
-As with MQTT, it can be installed in a Proxmox LCX container through a community script, rather than directly in Home Assistant through an addon.For further information pleas refer to [Node-RED official site](https://nodered.org/).
+As with MQTT, it can be installed in a Proxmox LXC container through a community script, rather than directly in Home Assistant through an addon.For further information pleas refer to [Node-RED official site](https://nodered.org/).
 <br/><br/><br/><br/>

 # Step 4: Examine the logs, extract the relevant ones, and convert them into MQTT messages with Node-RED.